Operation Pegasus

 Operation Pegasus was a military operation carried out on the Lower Rhine near the village of Renkum, close to Arnhem in the Netherlands.
-Overnight on 22–23 October 1944, Allied military forces, Britain's MI9 intelligence organization, and the Dutch Resistance evacuated 138 men, mostly soldiers trapped in German-occupied territory who had been in hiding since the Battle of Arnhem a month earlier.
+Overnight on 22–23 October 1944, Allied military forces, Britain's MI9 intelligence organisation, and the Dutch Resistance evacuated 138 men, mostly soldiers trapped in German-occupied territory who had been in hiding since the Battle of Arnhem a month earlier.

 The fighting north of the Rhine in September had forced the 1st British Airborne division to withdraw, leaving several thousand men behind.
 Several hundred of these were able to evade capture and go into hiding with the assistance of the Dutch Resistance.
 Initially, the men hoped to be able to wait for the British 2nd Army to resume its advance and thus rescue them, but when it became clear that the Allies would not cross the Rhine that year, the men decided to escape back to Allied territory.
 The first escape operation (Pegasus I) was a success, but a second operation (Pegasus II) was compromised and failed.
 Despite this, the Resistance continued to help the evaders and many more men were able to escape in small groups over the winter.

 Background

 Battle of Arnhem

 In September 1944, the Western Allies launched Operation Market Garden, an attempt by the British 2nd Army to bypass the Siegfried Line and advance into the Ruhr, Germany's industrial heartland.
 The operation required the First Allied Airborne Army to seize several bridges over rivers and canals in the Netherlands, allowing ground forces to advance and cross the Lower Rhine at Arnhem.
 The 1st British Airborne Division dropped onto Arnhem on 17 September.
 They encountered far greater resistance than had been expected and only a small force were able to reach Arnhem road bridge.
 XXX Corps ground advance became delayed and without reinforcement this small force under Lt Colonel John Frost was overwhelmed.
-The rest of the division became trapped in a small perimeter in Oosterbeek and were withdrawn on the night of 25–26 September in Operation Berlin.
+The rest of the division became trapped in a small perimeter in Oosterbeek and were withdrawn on the night of 25/26 September in Operation Berlin.
 More than 10,400 British and Polish paratroopers fought in the battle of Arnhem.
-In Operation Berlin, between 2,400 and 2,500 men safely withdrew to the south bank, leaving some 7,900 men behind.
+In Operation Berlin, between 2,400 and 2,500 men escaped to the south bank, leaving some 7,900 men behind.
 Of these almost 1,500 were killed and more than 6,000 were captured by the Germans.
 At the end of the battle, 500 paratroopers were still in hiding in villages north of the Nederrijn (lower Rhine River).